loading-sasu/simplehosting-cli/README.md

 ### Sync

-You Grav website stores your webpage inside `user/pages/` folder.
+Your Grav website stores your webpage inside `user/pages/` folder.
 You may have gitignore them, in order to avoid publishing your local tests online.
 They are not versioned.
 But sometimes it would be useful to get the latest version of the website.
 The official way is to execute sftp commands from the last century and get files from remote path to local one. `simple` cli makes this operation simple.

-If I want to get the pages files and folder from remote, I have to sync my local path `htdocs/user/pages` (Simple Hosting uses htdocs as document root for reasons and there is no way to bypass it) and request `simple` to sync upward or downward, recursivley or not.
-In my case, I wan't to download all pages recursively
+If you want to get the pages files and folder from remote, you have to sync my local path `htdocs/user/pages` (Simple Hosting uses htdocs as document root for reasons and there is no way to bypass it) and request `simple` to sync upward or downward, recursivley or not.
+In this case, you may want to download all pages recursively

 ```bash
 ❯ simple sync htdocs/user/pages -r